xavi-/bind-js/README.markdown

             else { this.default(path, callback); } // Calls default file retrieve
         });
 By default bind retrieves files with `require("fs").readFile` on the server side and with an `XHR` request on the client side.
 Paths are assumed to be relative to the current working directory of the node process (aka `process.cwd()`) or the current path (aka `window.location`).

+## Client side

+To use bind on the client side, simply add the following `script` to your page:
+    <script type="text/javascript" src="/lib/bind/bind.js"></script>

+Once executed an object called `window.bind` is created.
+This object contains all the functionality of bind on the server side.
+The only difference is that on the client side, bind uses an `XHR` request to retrieve the contents of an embedded file instead of `require("fs").readFile`.
+Note that this functionality can be overwritten with `bind.setFileRetrieve`.

 ## Examples
 In the simplest case it looks likes mustache